phantomics/april/README.md

 ⎕IO ⎕CT ⎕PP ⎕DIV ⎕RL ⎕A ⎕D ⎕TS ⎕NS ⎕CS ⎕UCS ⎕FMT
 ```

-Additionally, April exposes these system variables and function not found in other APL implementations:
+Additionally, April exposes these system variables and functions not found in other APL implementations:

 ```
-⎕OST ⎕DT ⎕XWV ⎕XWF ⎕XWO
+⎕OST ⎕TY ⎕XWV ⎕XWF ⎕XWO
 ```

 [Click here to read the names and descriptions of these symbols.](./environmental-symbols.md)